Tall Order Fulfilled: Leading through Personal Crisis

 My mother spoke truth to power for those who experienced mental distress at the intersection of domestic violence and religious hierarchy.
 Mrs. Carter’s childhood tragedy became the impetus for her platform as a First Lady of the United States.
 You have the power to fuel your narrative.
 Choose wisely.

-Purpose is not predicated on (by) time
+Purpose is not predicated by time

 My mother died when she was in her late 60s.
 Mrs. Carter died in her late 90s.
 Both lives left an endearing legacy.
 I’ve resolved that purpose is not based on length of lifetimes, but in fruitful manifestation of moments.